GHANA BIRDING TOUR: DETAILED ITINERARY

 As the day warms up and more walkway visitors arrive, we shall move into the cooler interior of the forest and explore some of the trails that run through the park.
 In particular, we shall be looking for skulkers such as Upper Guinea endemic Grey-headed Bristlebill, White-tailed Alethe, Finsch’s Rufous Thrush and Forest Robin (here of the form inexpectatus, sometimes split as Ghana Forest Robin).
 We shall try hard to find a displaying Rufous-sided Broadbill, while a confusing array of greenbuls occurring here includes Little, Little Grey, Ansorge’s, Plain, Slender-billed, Yellow-whiskered, Golden, Honeyguide, Spotted, Icterine, White-throated, Western Bearded and Red-tailed Greenbuls, and Red-tailed Bristlebill.

-We shall take a mid-day break at our comfortable lodge and in the late afternoon, we shall return to the walkway and stay out until dark.
+We shall also visit the walkway in the late afternoon and stay out until dark.
 We stand a reasonable chance of seeing the little-known Brown Nightjar and there is also a real possibility of Fraser’s Eagle-Owl.
 We may also hear other nocturnal species such as the strange-looking Nkulengu Rail and Latham’s Forest Francolin.
 Night mammals can be a hit-and-miss affair, but we shall look for Demidoff’s Galago, West African Potto and the stunning Pel’s Anomalure.

-During our stay in the Kakum area, we will also visit an area of farmbush.
-The area has been cleared for cultivation and cocoa and is extremely degraded but nonetheless holds some interesting birds, including the beautiful Black Bee-eater.
+During our stay in the Kakum area, we will also visit areas of farmbush.
+These areas have been cleared for cultivation and cocoa and are extremely degraded but nonetheless hold some interesting birds, including the beautiful Black Bee-eater.
 Piping Hornbills and the Upper Guinea endemic Copper-tailed Starling and Red-billed Helmetshrike are usually easy to see here.
-If we haven’t already done so, it is also a great place to see Speckled, Red-rumped and Yellow-throated Tinkerbirds.
+If we have not already done so, it is also a great place to see Speckled, Red-rumped and Yellow-throated Tinkerbirds.